 Juvenile Court Process

-Petition: After a police investigation, an assistant prosecutor reviews the reports and facts to decide whether court action is required.
-If so, the prosecutor issues a petition, listing the offense(s) with which the juvenile is charged.
+Petition: After a police investigation, an assistant prosecutor reviews all reports and facts to decide whether court action is required.
+If so, the prosecutor authorizes a petition, listing the offense(s) with which the juvenile is charged.
 The petition is filed with the Circuit Court’s Family Division, which officially starts the court process.

-Preliminary Inquiry: The first court hearing in a juvenile prosecution, similar to an adult court arraignment.
+Preliminary Inquiry: An inquiry is an informal meeting where the court gathers family information and explains the process to the juvenile and family.
 A prosecutor might not attend this hearing.
 The juvenile is informed of the charged offenses, and his/her constitutional rights.
-The juvenile’s family can file for a court-appointed attorney at this hearing
+The juvenile’s family can file for a court-appointed attorney at this hearing.

 The Family Court’s Juvenile Division Can: